JamieRuderman/enlighten-api-node/README.md

   To set permanently add it to your .profile or similar setup depending on your system and server configuration.

 2. Install NodeJS.
-Run the following if on a Mac.
-Otherwise visit the [NodeJS website](https://nodejs.org/) to install.
+Run the following if on a Mac or visit the [NodeJS](https://nodejs.org/) website to install.
   ```bash
   brew install node
   ```